Frequently asked questions relating to Capture WA.

 Who can participate in Capture WA?

-The program is open to any WA Public Sector Agency that need to acquisition the capture of location information.
+The program is open to any WA public sector agency or Local Government Authority that requires the capture of location information.

-Any type of location data can be requested though Capture WA.
-Although this commonly comprises of imagery, the program categories are geodetic surveying, vector, elevation and depth, imagery and innovative products and services, including online data service delivery.
+Any type of location data or data acquisition service can be requested though Capture WA.
+Although requests typically comprise of aerial imagery, the program accommodates geodetic surveying, vector (topographic and cadastral), LiDAR and bathymetry, DEMs and satellite imagery.

 How do I make a submission?